Kamakhya Temple: Description

 The current structural temple and the rock-cut sculpture strewn in the vicinity indicate that the temple has been built and renovated many times in the period 8th–9th, 11th–12th, 13th–14th centuries and even later.
 The current form, from the 16th century has given rise to a hybrid indigenous style that is sometimes called the Nilachal type: a temple with a hemispherical dome on a cruciform base.
-The temple consists of four chambers: garbhagriha and three mandapas locally called calanta, pancharatna and natamandira aligned from east to west.

 Shikhara and garbhagriha

 The shikhara over the garbhagriha has a pancharatha plan that rests on plinth moldings that are similar to the Surya Temple at Tezpur.
 On top of the plinths are dados from a later period which are of the Khajuraho or the Central Indian type, consisting of sunken panels alternating with pilasters.
 The panels have delightful sculptured Ganesha and other Hindu gods and goddesses.

 Though the lower portion is of stone, the shikhara in the shape of a polygonal beehive-like dome is made of brick, which is characteristic of temples in Kamrup.
 The shikhara is circled by a number of minaret inspired angashikaras of Bengal type charchala.
-The shikhara, angashikharas and other chambers were built in the 16th century and after.

 The inner sanctum within the shikhara, the garbhagriha, is below ground level and consists of no image but a rock fissure in the shape of a yoni (female genital):

-The garbhaghrihas of the other temples in the Kamakhya complex follow the same structure—a yoni-shaped stone, filled with water and below ground level.

 Calanta, Pancharatna, and Natamandir

 The temple consists of three additional chambers.
 The first to the west is the calanta, a square chamber of type atchala (similar to the 1659 Radha-Vinod Temple of Bishnupur).
 The entrance to the temple is generally via its northern door, that is of Ahom type dochala.
 It houses a small movable idol of the Goddess, a later addition, which explains the name.
 The walls of this chamber contain sculpted images of Nar Narayana, related inscriptions and other gods.
-It leads into the garbhagriha via descending steps.

-The pancharatna to the west of calanta is large and rectangular with a flat roof and five smaller shikharas of the same style as the main shikhara.
-The middle shikhara is slightly bigger than the other four in typical pancharatna style.

 The natamandira extends to the west of the pancharatna with an apsidal end and ridged roof of the Ranghar type Ahom style.
 Its inside walls bear inscriptions from Rajeswar Singha (1759) and Gaurinath Singha (1782), which indicate the period this structure was built.
 The outer wall has stone sculptures from an earlier period embedded in high relief.